Safe Sharps Program

 Safe Sharps Disposal

-Used needles, syringes, lancets, auto injectors and infusion sets are not accepted curbside for collection and must not be disposed of in garbage bags, blue bags or your green cart.
+Used needles, syringes, lancets, auto injectors and infusion sets must not be disposed of in garbage bags, blue bags or your green cart.

 What are Sharps?

 Sharps is a medical term for a device with sharp points or edges that can puncture or cut skin.

 ||Hollow needles used to inject drugs (medication) under the skin

 ||Devices used to inject medication into or withdraw fluid from the body.